MOTOROLA AND GE

 Note that the Pulsar 100 and 120 use the same radio drawer as the Pulsar II shown above, the only difference is the control unit interface circuit board card inside the drawer unit.

 MASTR Executive II Mobile Telephones:

-The GE MASTR Executive II mobile telephones were essentially a standard Executive II mobile radio with a duplexer (Phelps Dodge) mounted in a humped top cover section, and replaced the older CC56 series MASTR Professional series.
-They were also GE's last IMTS car telephone and available in both VHF and UHF.
+The GE MASTR Executive II mobile telephones were essentially a standard Executive II mobile radio with a duplexer (Phelps Dodge or Sinclair) mounted in a humped top cover section, and replaced the older CC56 series MASTR Professional series.
+They were also GE's last IMTS car telephone and available in either VHF or UHF.
 Unlike the previous CC56 MASTR series, supervisory signaling equipment was not located inside the drawer itself but was expected to be provided by the control head, obtained separately.
 There were two Exec II versions, a last generation synthesized version (prefixed CS56) and an older crystal control version (still prefixed CC56).
 Although there was an IMTS (Secode similar to VP-5 Series) control head offered by GE, most of these units seem to have been sold less accessories.
 The Secode heads as shown below were also available with a Touch-Tone® style keypad.
 I am not sure if these had an actual VP- Secode model number assigned to them.
-Many of these units in VHF were purchased by Pacific Telephone & Telegraph in California around 1982, and used with a Callmaster MT-300 series control head.
+Many of these units in VHF were purchased by Pacific Telephone & Telegraph in California around 1982, and used with a Callmaster MT-300 series control head (shown elsewhere on these pages.)
 In other areas, these drawers were used with the Secode VP-5 control head labeled "GE."
 See photo below.

 TO NEXT CHAPTER

 BACK TO PREVIOUS CHAPTER

 RETURN TO INDEX